phishing

 For example, you might get an email or text message (smishing) that appears to be from your supervisor asking you to immediately send the login information to a website or application that your company uses.
 Or you get a message from your bank asking you to login with a link provided through a mechanism like email or SMS to review your monthly statement.
 If a user unknowingly clicks the link, they can get redirected to a website that looks almost identical to the real thing.
 This can result in theft of login information, or the malicious site can download ransomware or malware to the victim’s computer.

-Different Types of Phishing
+Different types of phishing

 This type of cyber threat has various offshoots.
 Spear phishing is a concentrated attack on a person or group.
 Smishing is the same concept, but instead of using email as the communication mechanism it uses SMS text message.
 Vishing uses phone calls and voicemails to get victims to reveal personal information.